 There’s no such thing as the “best” coding job.
-As with other professions, a lot depends on who you are as a person and which type of work suits you the most.
-You need to take a good look at your own particular skill set and try out different things to find the right for you.
+As with other professions, a lot depends on who you are and which type of work suits you the most.
+You need to look at your own particular skill set and try out different things to find the right for you.

 What coding jobs pay the most?

 Unfortunately, we don’t have a clear-cut answer to this question.
-Technology is continually changing, and as a result, the demand for certain types of experts is continuously evolving as well.
-On top of that, salaries for jobs also depend on which part of the world you’re in.
+Technology is continually changing, and as a result, the demand for certain types of experts is continuously evolving.
+On top of that, salaries for well-paid coding jobs also depend on which part of the world you’re in.

 Here are the 4 most consistently well-paid coding jobs:

-- DevOps specialists focus on refining every aspect of how code is built, tested, and deployed.
+- DevOps specialists focus on refining every aspect of built, tested, and deployed code.
 The skills they need include source control, deployment orchestration and automation, infrastructure automation, cloud, container concepts, and more.

 - Back-end developers write the server-side software that underpins modern web services and websites.
 In addition to being fluent in at least one back-end language (for instance, Ruby), back-end developers may need to understand user interface design, build APIs, and front-end languages such as CSS and HTML, and so on.

 - Mobile applications developers create, test, debug, document, and monitor mobile applications.
-Individuals who possess skills such as graphic design, UI design, Java, Objective C, and cloud service integration are in exceptionally high demand.
+As a result, individuals who possess skills such as graphic design, UI design, Java, Objective C, and cloud service integration are in exceptionally high demand.

-Where can I find a dependable San Diego code school?
+Where can I find a dependable code school?